-I knew that in order to create a successful learning environment I would need to involve the three older kiddos in every aspect of the planning, preparation, and action.
+I knew that in order to create a successful learning environment I would need to change the colors of the walls and involve the three older kiddos in every aspect of the planning, preparation, and action.
 This would ensure a positive transition experience and an environment that would be pleasing to everyone's senses.

 I presented the kiddos with three color scheme choices, using Pottery Barn magazines.
 (I LOVE Pottery Barn!)